orpheus-db/implementation/README.md

 Users are able to install any of missing dependencies themselves via `pip`.
 Alternatively, an easier way to install all dependencies is through `pip install .`

-After installation, users can include use `dh --help` to list all the supported commands in OrpheusDB.
+After installation, users can use `dh --help` to list all the available commands in OrpheusDB.
 By default, `dh` is the alias for OrpheusDB user interface.

 <!--
 ```